 Blair Zeek Bridge #252 Seismic Retrofit, NE Blair Road north of NE Zeek Road

 Construction is under way to build an entrance to the project site, isolate the stream and structurally evacuate around the columns.
 Drivers may encounter delays due to single lane closures and construction equipment moving on and off the road.
+Single lane closures are expected to increase in frequency as concrete trucks are positioned on the deck for work beneath the roadway.
 Work is expected to be complete by the end of October.